iboB/ibob.github.com/_posts/2024-10-06-coro-throw.md

 Alas the use of clang 17-19 in production is I suspect pretty small (mostly Android NDK) and, as for gcc trunk, I guess pretty much zero.

 So, the problem twofold.
-GCC and MSVC don't want me to destroy the coroutine handle on eager throws and pre-17 clang doesn't want me to directly rethrow from `unhandled_exception`.
-How about if I keep track of my first suspend and if it hasn't happened yet I rethrow, otherwise I store the exception:
+GCC and MSVC don't want me to destroy the coroutine handle on eager throws, and pre-17 clang doesn't want me to directly rethrow from `unhandled_exception`.
+How about if I keep track of my first suspend and if it hasn't happened yet, I rethrow, otherwise I store the exception:

 ```cpp
 struct workaround_wrapper {